 10 Deadly Household Items You’ve Probably Used Today

 We often associate home with safety.
 It is where we retreat from danger and seek shelter from harm.
-However, in reality, our own household can be a very dangerous place.
+However, in reality, our own household can be a hazardous place.

-Every year, countless people are injured and several die from products that most people use on a daily basis.
+Every year, countless people are injured, and many die from products that most people use daily.
 Despite the probable extensive babyproofing and regular maintenance you’ve done, the places we all call home contain numerous mysterious accidents waiting to happen.

-While most of us only glance at warning labels and disregard safety tips on products that we think we know, spending an extra minute to analyze and combat the risks could save your life.
-Chances are, you probably own the majority of these fatal items and you’ve probably even used them today.
+While most of us only glance at warning labels and disregard safety tips on products that we think we know, spending an extra minute analyzing and combatting the risks could save your life.
+Chances are, you probably own the majority of these fatal items, and you’ve probably even used them today.

 Bleach, which is intended to clean even the most severe messes, can be very dangerous.
 Consuming bleach or even inhaling it can be fatal.
 However, when mixed with other cleaners like ammonia and acids, deadly effects can also result.